rafa3lsantos/Laravel/README.md

 Then, run the following commands to install your dependencies and start the dev server:

-- `docker-compose run --rm npm install`
+- `docker compose run --rm npm install`
-- `docker-compose run --rm --service-ports npm run dev`
+- `docker compose run --rm --service-ports npm run dev`

 After that, you should be able to use `@vite` directives to enable hot-module reloading on your local Laravel application.

 Want to build for production?
-Simply run `docker-compose run --rm npm run build`.
+Simply run `docker compose run --rm npm run build`.

 ## MailHog